A version of this article previously appeared in the November 2019 issue of Morningstar ETFInvestor. Download a copy here.

-Dividend-income funds may look appealing to those seeking a stable source of income.
+Dividend-income funds can look appealing to those seeking a stable source of income.
 Done well, they can deliver on this objective.
 But there is some nuance to determining what constitutes a good dividend-income index strategy.

-Index-tracking dividend-income funds fall under the strategic-beta framework within our ratings methodology.
+Index-tracking dividend-income funds fall under the strategic-beta framework within our enhanced ratings methodology.
 The Morningstar Analyst Ratings assigned to these funds reflect our level of confidence in their ability to outperform their Morningstar Category indexes on a risk-adjusted basis.
 But many investors looking for dividend income are more concerned with the income provided by these strategies and less so with their ability to beat a bogy.
-Furthermore, a fund’s potential to beat its category benchmark may not necessarily align with its ability to provide consistent dividend payments.
+Furthermore, a fund's potential to beat its category benchmark may not necessarily align with its ability to provide consistent dividend payments.